samergul/EmployeeMangementSystem/How-to-break-up-your-solution-in-many-Visual-Studio-projects-with-their-own-responsibilities.md

 As soon as your project's service locator scans the GAC and finds the Autofac registration module,

 Otherwise, your module's WSP is structured like a classic SharePoint project, with feature encapsulating your projet's provisioning operations.
 See [The case for intelligent, code driven, self correcting features](https://github.com/GSoft-SharePoint/Dynamite/wiki/The-case-for-intelligent,-code-driven,-self-correcting-features) for more on how to structure your features' activation behavior.

+### Company.Project.ServiceLocator.dll

+This class library project hold only a single class: your project's application container - i.e. the class that will configure [Dependency Injection](https://github.com/GSoft-SharePoint/Dynamite/wiki/What-is-Dependency-Injection%3F) across your solution and that will be used for service location.